Be one of the first to take the New ETCP Certification!

 Program (ETCP) is an industry-wide

 program that has brought together an unprecedented group of industry organizations, businesses and individuals to create a program of rigorous assessments for professional technicians.
 ETCP focuses on disciplines that directly affect the health and safety of crews, performers, and audiences.
-You may become certified through ETCP in the following areas: Rigger – Arena, Rigger – Theatre, and Entertainment Electrician.
+You may become certified through ETCP in the following areas: Rigger – Arena, Rigger – Theatre, Entertainment Electrician and Portable Power Distribution Technician

 Personnel certification is the voluntary process by which a nongovernmental organization grants recognition to an individual who has demonstrated certain abilities, skills and knowledge.
 ETCP encompasses the creation of exams based upon identified bodies of knowledge, the conducting of those examinations, the awarding of certifications, and re-certifying individuals.

-PLASA runs ETCP, which was originally developed by ESTA.
-The following organizations maintain seats on the ETCP Council:
+ESTA runs ETCP, and the following organizations maintain seats on the ETCP Council:

 ACTSAFE, Alliance of Motion Picture and

 Television Producers (AMPTP), Canadian Institute

 for Theatre Technology (CITT), InfoComm International, International Alliance